Scaling dynamics of the ultracold Bose gas: Scaling dynamics: equations of motion

+are time-independent by definition.
+Hence, whatever form the new GPE for $\phi(\rho_i,t)$ takes, the system size is time invariant in our chosen coordinates defined by \eeref{xlamdef} and \eeref{lamdef}.
+These definitions form an essential feature of the scaling dynamics formulated below.

-To keep notation light, we use the shorthand $a_\ii\equiv a_\ii(0)$ for initial widths of the BEC, hereafter declaring their time dependence explicitly.
+Our aim now is to find equations of motion for the scaling parameters $\lambda_\ii(t)$, and wavefunction $\phi(\rho_\ii,t)$, for an arbitrary time-dependent trapping potential $V(x_\ii,t)$.
+We can do this now that we have an appropriate definition of the scaling parameters in terms of the time-dependent system size.
+To keep notation light, we use the shorthand $a_\ii\equiv a_\ii(0)$ for initial widths of the BEC, hereafter declaring any time dependence explicitly.
 It will also be convenient to reduce all dynamical equations to first order in time, introducing additional variables $\sigma_\ii(t)\equiv \dot\lambda_\ii(t)$ for the rates of change of the scaling parameters.
-Differentiating \eref{lamdef}, using continuity, and integrating by parts, we find